 The use of bacteria as catalysts for radical polymerisations of synthetic monomers has recently been established.
-However, the role that transplasma membrane electron transport (tPMET) plays in modulating these processes is not well understood.
-We sort to study this by genetic engineering of a part of a tPMET system NapC in E coli and show this altered the rate of extracellular electron transfer and caused an effect on cell-mediated polymerisation using a model monomer.
-A plasmid with arabinose inducible PBAD promoters were shown to upregulate NapC protein upon arabinose induction at total arabinose concentrations of 0.0018% and 0.18%.
-These clones (E. coli (IP_0.0018%) and E. coli (IP_0.18%), respectively) were used in Fe atom transfer radical polymerization (ATRP), revealing faster polymerization rates than cultures containing suppressed or empty plasmids (E. coli (IP_S) and E. coli(E), respectively).
-These results lead to the hypothesis that EET (Extracellular Electron Transfer) mechanisms in part modulate rates of ATRP iron-mediated cell instructed polymerizations.
+However, the role of trans Plasma Membrane Electron Transport (tPMET) in modulating these processes is not well understood.
+We sort to study this by genetic engineering a part of the tPMET system NapC in E coli.
+We show that this engineering altered the rate of extracellular electron transfer coincided with an effect on cell-mediated polymerisation using a model monomer.
+A plasmid with arabinose inducible PBAD promoters were shown to upregulate NapC protein upon induction at total arabinose concentrations of 0.0018% and 0.18%.
+These clones (E. coli (IP\0.0018%) and E. coli (IP\0.18%), respectively) were used in Iron-mediated atom transfer radical polymerisation (Fe ATRP), affecting the nature of the polymerisation, than cultures containing suppressed or empty plasmids (E. coli (IP S) and E. coli(E), respectively).
+These results lead to the hypothesis that EET (Extracellular Electron Transfer) in part modulates cell instructed polymerisations.